 Nose

-It seduces with its aromas of red and black berries combined with a hint of toast.
+It captivates with its aromas of red and black berries, combined with a hint of toast

-A very supple attack that quickly gains momentum with flavorful flesh, full of fruit, freshness, and lovely spicy notes.
-Very well-balanced overall, supported by round, silky tannins and a long, fruity finish with well-integrated oak.
+A very smooth attack that quickly expands into a full-bodied palate, featuring a delicious, fruit-forward flavor profile brimming with freshness and lovely spicy notes.
+A very well-balanced wine, supported by round, silky tannins, with a long, fruity finish and well-integrated oak.

 Serve